Hungrrry

 On iPhone, open hungrrry.app in Safari, tap the Share button, then tap Add to Home Screen.
 On Android, open hungrrry.app in Chrome, tap the menu in the top-right, then tap Add to Home screen (or Install app).

 Instead of scrolling a feed, you see one recipe card at a time.
-Swipe right to save, swipe left to skip.
-Right swipes land in your Saved list so you can review them at your own pace.
-Hungrrry shows you more of what you save and less of what you don't.
+Swipe right to save it to your Saved list, swipe left to skip.
+You can review your saves later and move the keepers into cookbooks.

 Can I save recipes from websites?

 Yes.
 Open or create a cookbook, tap Add, paste the recipe URL, and save.
-Food blogs, Pinterest, and YouTube auto-fill the title and thumbnail.
-Instagram and TikTok save as plain links you can name yourself.
+Most recipe sites and video posts auto-fill the title and thumbnail.
+Social links save as plain entries you can name yourself.
 URL adds go straight into the cookbook you picked — they don't pass through Saved.

 What's the difference between Saved and a cookbook?

-Saved is the holding area for recipes you swipe right on in Discover — a shortlist of ideas to try.
-Cookbooks are for the recipes you've actually cooked and want to keep, plus any URL you add yourself.
-The two-step flow keeps your cookbooks focused on the food you know you love instead of becoming another wall of forgotten saves.
+Recipes saved from Discover remain in Saved for 72 hours — it's a short holding area for recipes you're still deciding on.
+Add recipes you want to keep to a cookbook, plus any URL you add yourself.
+The two-step flow keeps your cookbooks focused on the food you actually want to come back to, instead of becoming another wall of forgotten saves.

 Can I organize recipes into cookbooks?